hinell/Promise/README.md

 IE9+ (IE8 and < polyfills  required)
 ```
 ```
-⚠!
-If you are using browser the version of is below mentioned please consider to include this html5 shim in your page:  https://github.com/es-shims/es5-shim;
+⚠ If the browser's version you are using is below of any else mentioned please consider to include this html5 shim in your page:  https://github.com/es-shims/es5-shim;
 ```